 We require a letter of recommendation (in English) from a teacher or a college counselor.
 While we only require one recommendation, we recommend submitting a letter from both a teacher and a college counselor as it will provide us with a more complete picture of you.

+Lake Forest's classes are instructed in English.
+Only students who have a strong command of the English language (reading, writing, listening, and speaking) will be offered admission.
 International students are required to show proof of sufficient English-language ability.
 This may be fulfilled in the following ways:

-Submit one of the following official score reports:
+1. Submit one of the following official score reports:

 TOEFL score with a minimum TOEFL score of 83/TOEFL-iBT

 - IELTS score with a minimum 6.5 composite